htc4/Lilia/README.md

 ## Overview

-"Lighting" is a website for home design with lights that includes chandeliers, spots sconces, desk and floor lamps and pendants.
+"Lighting" is a website for home design with lights that includes chan deliers, spots, sconces, pendants, desk and floor lamps.